streamlineddesigns/Sparse-Mixture-of-Experts/README.md

 ### ML-Agents
 I watched a video where someone discussing boids and spatial hashing trained LSTM networks using the NEAT algorithm.
 LSTMs seemed better suited for this temporal problem.

 I switched to Unity ML-Agents.
-Color Switch runs on Unity, making it an obvious choice.
+Color Surge runs on Unity, making it an obvious choice.
 LSTMs were available, and training used Proximal Policy Optimization (PPO).

 The next five months were intense.